Holidays Act Review

 Read the full Holidays Act Taskforce final report [PDF, 1.4 MB]

-Detailed policy design work has been completed
+Detailed policy design work was completed

 The Ministry of Business, Innovation and Employment (MBIE) has completed a policy design process to develop the details required to implement the Holidays Act Taskforce’s recommendations in legislation.